Morning Musume: 2005-2006: 7th generation

-2006: Asami Konno and Makoto Ogawa's graduation

 On January 16, 2006, it was announced that Morning Musume had won a Kanagawa Image Up Award in recognition of Hello!
 Project's support of an anti-pollution campaign.
 Yoshizawa, Fujimoto, and Takahashi represented the group to accept the award.

 In February, the group released their seventh studio album, Rainbow 7.
-It was the first album for Kusumi and the last for Konno and Ogawa.
-The album features "The Manpower!!!", "Osaka Koi no Uta", "Iroppoi Jirettai", and "Chokkan 2: Nogashita Sakana wa Ōkiizo!" (in a remixed form).
-Kaori Iida, Rika Ishikawa and Mari Yaguchi are not credited anywhere in the liner notes although their vocals appear.
-Three of the songs on the album are performed by smaller clusters of several group members, and are credited in the liner notes to the featured members involved, rather than to the entire group.

 In March 2006, "Sexy Boy: Soyokaze ni Yorisotte" was released.
-It featured an easy-to-learn dance and a parapara style.
-It was considered to be a relative success.

 On April 28, 2006, it was announced by Tsunku from his official website that fifth-generation members Asami Konno and Makoto Ogawa would be leaving the group.
 Konno graduated on July 23, 2006, to attend university and Ogawa left on August 27, 2006, to study English abroad.
-Both left Morning Musume, but only Konno left Hello!
-Project entirely; Ogawa intended to return after completing her studies.
-However, as of 2007, Konno returned to Hello!
-Project to join the new group Ongaku Gatas, making it the first time ever that a girl who left Hello!
-Project actually returned.
-Ogawa, on the other hand, returned in June 2008 by appearing on an episode of Morning Musume's television show Haromoni@.

-Konno and Ogawa's last single was "Ambitious!
-Yashinteki de Ii Jan", which, yet again, featured a parapara type arrangement, with a rock 'n' roll flair.
-It was the group's 30th single, and a limited-edition CD of all past 30 singles mixed into a thirteen-minute track was included on the first pressing.
-Unfortunately, sales did not meet the hype, and Ambitious! clocked in as Morning Musume's lowest-selling single yet.
+Their last single with the group "Ambitious!
+Yashinteki de Ii Jan".
+A limited-edition CD of all past 30 singles mixed into a thirteen-minute track was included on the first pressing.